shelavalepallavi/landing-page/README.md

 ## ✨ Features

 - Eye-catching hero section with background image.
-- Property showcase section with cards
+- Property showcase section with cards.
-- Features or services section (e.g., Buy, Sell, Rent)
+- Features or services section (e.g., Buy, Sell, Rent).
 - Testimonials or client reviews (optional)
-- Contact or newsletter subscription section
+- Contact or newsletter subscription section.
 - Fully responsive design for mobile and desktop

 ## 🛠️ Built With